TimiLin01/BellaBeat_Case_Study/README.md

       daily_avg_step >= 7000 OR
       daily_avg_minute >= 30
 ```
 And this time we get back 21 users out of 33, which is *63.6%*.
-Moreover, we can also find such user, whose average step and average active minutes differ a lot, and might lead us to different conclusion. <br />
+Moreover, we can also find users whose average step and average active minutes differ a lot, which might lead us to different conclusions. <br />
 For example:
 |     **Id**    | **Average Daily Steps** | **Average Daily Active Minutes** |
 |:-------------:|:-----------------------:|:--------------------------------:|
 |  6117666160   |         7046.714        |              3.607               |

 ### During the week
-After checking the daily averages, we can also investigate about on which days during the week, users are more active or complete their daily step goal. <br />
+After checking the daily averages, we can also investigate which days during the week users are more active or complete their daily step goal. <br />
 *See code in the Appendix*
 | **Weekday** | **Average Total Step** | **Average Active Minutes** | **No_of_Users** |
 |:-----------:|:----------------------:|:--------------------------:|:---------------:|